SAP-archive/cloud-sfsf-concur-ext-sample/README.md

 The implementation of the dashboard used to consume the service is based on the [Fiori Analytical List Page](https://experience.sap.com/fiori-design-web/analytical-list-page/).
 However due to the complexity of implementing this coupled with the large amount of required code and setup it was decided to create a lighter version that better illustrated the core concepts of what was to be shown.

 The key files to examine the project are the Expenses model in the model folder and of course the Dashboard.xml and the Dashboard.controller.js files as these shpw how the model is integrated into the UI through binding.
-They also show a text book implementation of how to consume JSON data from a microservice within SAP UI5.
+They also show a text book implementation of how to consume JSON data from a microservice within SAPUI5.

 [Click here to access a more detailed deep dive into the implementation of the dashboard](/pages/dashboard-implementation.md)